ubirch/ubirch-token-manager/README.md

 This call returns a json object whose data field is the public key.
 This public key is in JWK format.

+## A Light SDK

+In order to facilitate the integration of some of the most important functions of the Token Manager when verifying Token in other Services, a light SDK has been included in the project.

+The interface offers these basic operations:

+* **decodeAndVerify** ->  It allows a basic verification.
+It verifies that the token is well-built, that its standard claims are checked.
+I
+* **getClaims** -> It the same as the previous operation but basically performing the verification on the header as it is.
+* **externalStateVerify**: Task[Boolean] -> Depending on the kinds of claims, there are some that require an external verification, this operations starts a verification against the Token Manager.
+Useful for groups and revocation claims.

 ## Swagger